Intimacy Coordination for TV & Film: What to Expect

 Before Filming: What Happens?

-Review the script and flag any scenes requiring intimacy support
+Review the script and identify scenes requiring intimacy support

 Performer Check-ins